sofia-malyshok/projekt_skryptowe/README.md

 def save_recipe(self):
     ...
 ```
 This method is for saving choosen recipe in txt file.
-The data which is contains in `recipe` field is formating and writtem to txt file.
+The data which is contains in `recipe` field is formating and writtem to txt file

 <br>